Justice (Justin Bieber album): Songs

-According to Craig Jenkins from Vulture, "the album zips through synth-pop, Soulection-esque funk, dancehall-tinged electronic dance music, and rock-infused Afrobeats".
+Craig Jenkins from Vulture noted that "the album zips through synth-pop, Soulection-esque funk, dancehall-tinged electronic dance music, and rock-infused Afrobeats".

-According to allmusic "Justice is a decent addition to Bieber's catalog.
+According to AllMusic, "Justice is a decent addition to Bieber's catalog.
 It's distinguished by a variety of pop modes that includes vaporous Synth-rock and strumming acoustic ballads, Hip hop Gospel and bedroom EDM, and sun-dazed R&B and contemporary Afrobeat."

 After Bieber ventured into a more R&B-oriented sound for Changes, Justice sees him return to his pop roots.
 Justice starts with the minimal dream pop track "2 Much" which contains Bieber's favourite line: "I don't wanna fall asleep, I'd rather fall in love".
 The second track, "Deserve You", has been described by Billboard and Bieber himself as a song that sounds like Phil Collins' work, and "striking 1980s power-ballad gold" funk and disco.
 "Off My Face" has been described as an acoustic ode to love which is stylistically comparable to his 2015 song "Love Yourself".
-The song serving soft-rock stylings and drunk-in-love double entendres.
+The song includes soft-rock stylings and drunk-in-love double entendres.
 "Holy" was described as a "gospel-brunch rave-up".
 "Unstable" combines elements of piano ballads and 2000s country songs.
 The eighth track, "Die for You" featuring Dominic Fike, is an "MTV-friendly" new wave, funk, dance-pop, dream pop, glam rock and disco song.
 And ventures into pop-rock territory, a completely novel mode for Bieber.
 "Hold On" is a synth-pop song that was compared to Kim Carnes' "Bette Davis Eyes".
 Also “Hold On” and “Somebody” revisit new wave’s metamorphosis into sophisticated adult contemporary pop.

 The sound of Skrillex-produced 80s rock "Somebody" was described as "a hyper-pop experiment" that is driven by a "snappy baseline".
 "Ghost", the eleventh track is a pop-rock song with shimmering electronic synthesizers.
-The twelfth track, "Peaches" featuring Daniel Caesar and Giveon, is a pop-R&B song that has been compared to Bruno Mars' work.
-And on the breathless dance-pop track "Love You Different" featuring Beam, the thirteenth track, is influenced by tropical house and Afrobeat, and has been compared to Bieber's 2015 single "Sorry".
+The twelfth track, "Peaches", which features Daniel Caesar and Giveon, is a pop-R&B song that has been compared to Bruno Mars' work.
+And on the breathless dance-pop track The next track, "Love You Different", which features Beam, is influenced by tropical house and Afrobeat, and has been compared to Bieber's 2015 single, "Sorry".
+The next track, "Loved by You", features Burna Boy and is influenced by afropop and dancehall.